stepince/ParkingLot/README.md

 ## Deployment
   There are a few options for deployment.
 A relational database should be sufficient.
-  You can archive old data.
-If there is a need to look at historical data in realtime then you can use a nosql solution.
+  You can archive old data, or you can partition your data.

   ### AWS Web hosting/cloud.
     This solution is reliable, scalable